timflutre/PlantBreedGame/README.md

 To start playing, the game need some specific data (eg. the genotypes and haplotypes of the initial population, a data-base...).
 This initialisation can be done through the game.

 The first time you run the application, most of the game menus will show a message asking you to initialise the game.
-To do so you need to go to the `Admin` menue, and in `Game Initialisation` tab.
-There you will find a button that will start the game initialisation.
+To do so you need to go to the `Admin` menu, and in `Game Initialisation` tab.
+There you will find some parametres you can tweak to customise the game and a button that will start the game initialisation.
 Once the initialisation is completed (which takes about 2 minutes), the page will automatically reload and you will be able to connect and play the game.

 The game initialisation will automatically create an `admin` breeder with the default password `1234`.

 If the game have already been initialise, it is also possible to re-initialise it to start a new "fresh game".
 However in such case **all the data of the game will be lost**.

-> NOTE: Currently the game do not let you choose the game initialisation parameters, in order to change them, you need to manually modify the file `plantbreedgame_setup.Rmd` befor proceding to the initialisation.
-In a near future, you will be able to set the intialisation parameters from the game.

 ## How to play

-Once the application is installed and working, _please_ read the game rules (tab `How to play?`) and start by downloading the initial data set as well as example files showing how requests should be formatted (all files listed at the bottom of the tab `How to play?`).
+Once the application is installed and working, please read the game rules (tab `How to play?`) and start by downloading the initial data set as well as example files showing how requests should be formatted (all files listed at the bottom of the tab `How to play?`).

 Before making any request, such as phenotyping, you need to log in (tab `Identification`).
 To get a sense of how the interface works, you can use the "test" breeder with the "tester" status which doesn't require any password and isn't subject to time restriction.